 |Sign-up bonus||60,000 points if you spend $4,000 in first 3 months||50,000 points if you spend $4,000 in first 3 months|

 |More things to know|

 |Choose the Sapphire Preferred if you …||Choose the Sapphire Reserve if you …|

 Chase Sapphire Preferred overview

 The Chase Sapphire Preferred is Chase’s original premium travel card – and a wildly popular one thanks to its generous sign-up bonus and versatile rewards points.
-New cardholders are treated to 50,000 bonus points for signing up and spending $4,000 in the first three months, as well as a 5,000-point bonus for adding an authorized user making a purchase on the card.
+New cardholders are treated to 60,000 bonus points for signing up and spending $4,000 in the first three months.
 Cardholders also get 2 points per dollar on restaurant and travel purchases.

 Chase Sapphire Reserve overview